 The module displays a table listing a number of currencies, with their code, exchange rate, and other settings that control how they are displayed.
+The store internal currency is highlighted in gold.
 You can change any of these settings by entering new values in the table and clicking the Update button at the bottom of the page.